Character varieties of a transitioning Coxeter 4-orbifold: The hyperbolic and AdS character variety of

 \subsection{The group $\Gamma_{22}$}

 As in \cite{KS}, we define

-to be the group generated by the hyperbolic reflections along the hyperplanes determined by the $22$ vectors in Table \ref{table:G22}.
+as the group generated by the hyperbolic reflections along the hyperplanes determined by the $22$ vectors in Table \ref{table:G22}.
 These hyperplanes bound a right-angled polytope in $\Hyp^4$ of infinite volume, which is obtained by ``removing two opposite walls'' from the ideal right-angled $24$-cell.

 All the dihedral angles between two intersecting hyperplanes are right.
 Therefore $\Gamma_{22}$ is a right-angled Coxeter group.
 We will consider $\Gamma_{22}$ as an abstract group, that is the right-angled Coxeter groups on $22$ generators